-(j) Impairment of non-financial assets other than goodwill
+(j) Impairment of non-financial assets

 Intangible assets that have an indefinite useful life are not subject to amortisation and are tested annually for impairment or more frequently if events or changes in circumstances indicate that they might be impaired.
-Other assets are tested for impairment whenever events or changes in circumstances indicated that the carrying amount may not be recoverable.
+Other assets are tested for impairment whenever events or changes in circumstances indicates that the carrying amount may not be recoverable.

 An impairment loss is recognised for the amount by which the asset's carrying amount exceeds its recoverable amount.
 Recoverable amount is the higher of an asset's fair value less costs to sell and value in use.
-For the purposes of assessing impairment, assets are grouped at the lowest level for which there are separately identifiable cash inflows are largely independent of the cash inflows from other assets or group of assets (cash-generating units).
-Non-financial assets other than goodwill that suffered an impairment are tested for possible reversal of the impairment whenever events or changes in circumstances indicate that the impairment may have reversed.
+For the purposes of assessing impairment, assets are grouped at the lowest level for which there are separately identifiable cash inflows which are largely independent of the cash inflows from other assets or group of assets (cash-generating units).
+Non-financial assets other that suffer impairment are tested for possible reversal of the impairment whenever events or changes in circumstances indicate that the impairment may have reversed.